 • Return and choose one next action.

-You’re training two muscles.
-Generation and judgment.
-AI can help with generation.
-You must own the judgment.
-That is the job security.
+This way, you’re training two muscles: generation and judgment.
+AI can help with generation, but you must own the judgment.

 Do this daily for a week.
-Not because it’s cute, but because it works by accumulation.
-Your brain learns the pattern: create, step away, return, choose.
-And over time, “creative” stops feeling like a personality trait.
-It becomes a practiced state.
+So your brain learns the pattern: create, step away, return, choose.
+And over time, the “creative state” will start becomina a practiced state.

 Final Thoughts

-That gap between “likely” and “new” is where humans still live.
+For now, that gap between “likely” and “new” is where humans still have an edge.

 Because in an AI-saturated world, relevance does not come from output.
-It comes from taste, direction, and the courage to reframe the question.
+It comes from taste, direction, and the courage to reframe the question again, and again, and again.

 Footnotes